Blue Buffalo Wilderness Rocky Mountain Recipe canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 When you consider the protein-boosting effect of the pea protein and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

 However, with 51% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.
+In addition, this same finding also prevents us from awarding the brand a higher rating.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.